bahmutov/talks/dependencies-best-practices-node.md

 - inability to unit test a specific feature
 - two or more programming languages or environments:
 DB + API, DB + API + front-end + worker machines

+Not red flags: size of the code base, number of lines, number of people, software methodology.
 ```

 ## &#9873; small red flags